10 Things to Do When You Find Out You’re Pregnant

 9. Keep stress in check.
 Your life just changed dramatically and your body is going through many changes.
 If you feel a bit stressed at times, that’s not unusual.
 Share your feelings with someone you can count on to be supportive.
 Find healthy ways to relax—going for walks, pursuing a hobby, practicing meditation or spending time with friends.

 Now that you’re pregnant, it’s more important than ever to take care of yourself.
 You’re making healthy decisions for two.
-Our brand-new Overlake Childbirth Center is here to support and guide you throughout your entire birth experience.
+The Overlake Childbirth Center is here to support and guide you throughout your entire birth experience.
 Our experienced team looks forward to working in close partnership with you to create a personalized birth plan—tailored to both your medical and personal needs.

 Categories: